fosscell/gitworkshop/gitman.md

 	Examples:

 	git diff
-		Show the changes made in the tracked (but unstaged) files after the last succeful commit git diff --cached
+		Show the changes made in the tracked (but unstaged) files after the last successful commit

+	git diff --cached
-		Show the changes made in the staged files that will be recorded in the next commit git diff --staged
+		Show the changes made in the staged files that will be recorded in the next commit

+	git diff --staged
 		(Same as the above, can be used in git version 1.6.1 or higher)